 Even the diaphragm changes to accommodate the growing belly, affecting breath mechanics: The rib cage slides backward out of the way of the pregnancy resulting in short, shallow chest breaths.

 When all of these physical changes combine in pregnancy and beyond, “There’s a big change in how the muscles interrelate and how women coordinate all their muscles,” explains Julie Wiebe, BSc, MPT, a physical therapist who specializes in post-pregnancy.
 “You can have a super strong abdomen and still have poor core stability.”
-Getting back into shape postpartum is not just about strength—the goal should be proper function.
+Getting back into shape postpartum is not just about strength—the goal should be proper function and core stability.

 Don’t Make These POST-PREGNANCY EXERCISE Mistakes